 \subsection{Extracting Guidance Information}

-Commonsense says that pedestrians' trajectories depend on their past movements and surroundings.
-To this end, we explore two pure CNN-based encoders $\phi(\cdot)$ and $\psi(\cdot)$ for extracting each pedestrian's historical and neighboring information, respectively.
-Nonetheless, one can substitute them with any RNN-based (e.g.,~\cite{gupta2018social, sadeghian2019sophie}) or Transformer-based (e.g.,~\cite{yu2020spatio, yuan2021agentformer}) spatial-temporal encoders, since UPDD is essentially a model-agnostic probabilistic framework.
+The observations of raw trajectory describe the relative coordinates of pedestrians.
+To enrich input features, we also compute velocity and acceleration solely based on coordinates.
+Commonsense says that the trajectories of pedestrians depend on their past movements and surroundings.
+In UPDD, we explore two pure CNN-based encoders $\phi(\cdot)$ and $\psi(\cdot)$ for extracting each pedestrian's historical and neighboring information.
+Nonetheless, one can substitute them with any RNN-based, e.g.,~\cite{gupta2018social} or Transformer-based, e.g.,~\cite{yuan2021agentformer}, spatial-temporal encoders, since UPDD is essentially a model-agnostic framework.